mochammadfarkhan/rusantara/README.md

 Hello everyone!
 This is our repository for our bangkit capstone project.

+Our project combine the technology that we studied on bangkit to preserve and clasify indonesian traditional food using android app

 we are team of 6 with composition of 1 cc, 3 ml, and 2 md
 | Nama	| Bangkit-ID	| Path |
 | ----  | ----  | ---- |